Client-Archives/CheatBreakers/README.md

 A continuation of CheatBreaker made by Arcane.
 It has been long discontinued.

 ## Tellinq's CheatBreaker
-A continuation of CheatBreaker made by Tellinq and his team.
+A amazing continuation of CheatBreaker made by Tellinq and his team.
 Still maintained, join the [Discord](https://discord.gg/hQxB7Q45Yu)

 ## Offline CheatBreaker
 A continuation of CheatBreaker made by ShonP40.
 By far the most known CheatBreaker.
 Maintained, 1.8 skidded from Lunar Client.
 [Website](https://offlinecheatbreaker.com)